eet349/web-sprint-challenge-advanced-css-and-intro-js/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

-1. How would you describe acessibility on the web to someone new to programming?
+1. How would you describe accessibility on the web to someone new to programming?

+   - We all rely on the web for all kinds of things in our lives.
+From ordering products from Amazon to renewing our drivers license.
+As much as we rely on the web not everyone can use these sites easily.
+Color blindness, vision impairment, a myriad of physical impairments.
+There are a lot of things that can prevent a person from using a site "normally".
+Accessibility on the web means developing software that is mindful of those who want/need your site but could have trouble using it.

 2. Talk about 3 different things you can do to ensure your website is accessible.

+   1. Semantic HTML - using meaningful elements that would be picked up with a screen reader
+   2. Contrast - using colors and backgrounds that will be easier to see and avoiding green and red as they are the most common types of color blindness.
+   3. alt attributes on images - describing the image you using in the alt tag will be read out loud by a screen reader being used by someone with a visual impairment.

 3. How would you explain the concept of a variable to someone new to programming?

+   - A variable is simply a container for information.
+You can use a variable in two ways.
+Like a box holding information.
+It can also be used in place of information you don't quite have yet.
+A placeholder of information.

 4. What is the purpose of using functions in code?

+   - Functions are used for their reusability and to simplify code.
+If you abstract some of your code into a function and you give that function a meaningful name, the code will generally be a lot easier to read for yourself or a collaborator.
+If there is some operation that you find you are rewriting it could be put into a function to keep your code DRY.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.

 ## Instructions